-This is a Chevy Tahoe.
+This is a Ford F-150.
 This unit is assigned to the Fire Chief and is used for quick response, ahead of other apparatus.
 It carries basic equipment for EMS, Fire, Motor Vehicle Accidents and Technical/ Water Rescue.
 The Rear of the unit has 2 mobile radios and can be used for incident command and accountability at large incidents.
 You can see that this truck has a cap on the back so the Chief can keep his gear out of the cab of the vehicle.
 This is important so that carcinogens (the main cause of cancer to firefighters) are out of the vehicle.

 35 Ambulance 1- 2007 Ford/ Horton which is equipped to the Paramedic level of care.

 2007 Rosenbauer/ Spartan, which holds 2500 gallons of water and is used primarily for hauling water to fire scenes.

-This is our new rescue truck, this is a 2017 E-One heavy rescue.this truck carries Technical Rescue equipment for High/Low Angle and Water Rescue.
+2017 E-One.
+This truck carries technical rescue equipment for High/Low Angle and Water Rescue.
 It also has a cascade system for refilling SCBA bottles, as well as equipment for Haz-Mat and lifting.

 2005 HME/ Central States which carries 1500 gallons of water and equipment for Fires, Haz-Mat and Motor Vehicle Accidents.
 This unit is our primary response unit for all fire related emergencies.